EdenWise/hjcrc/bible_the-study-of.md

 # Bible—The Study Of

+*Note: The Jews love their religion so much, being so protected by their desperates/narcisists, have become very cerebreal and have spent much time highly refining their Bible with their artifice and secrets.*
 *Note: The Bible mars history for the purpose of having newer rules consistent throughtout (backwriting) and also to make it sound spiritual/righteous.*
-*Note: The Jews love their religion so much, being so protected by their desperates/narcisists, have become very cerebreal and have spent much time highly refining their Bible with their artifice and secrets.*
+(In their artificial world they *make* these things happen.)

 ## Genesis

-1     **♂ generally, divining-dividing, productive, instructed, included** 1     Demonstrates the duality, the heavenly secret, all the way through.
+1			Summary: Jew initiated, the first group, generally ♂, divining, productive and...
+1:1		**audacious**: heaven/earth
-1:1   Audacious: heaven/earth; more duality: day/night, sea/sky, land/sea, sun/moon
+1:1+	Duality throughout: day/night, sea/sky, land/sea, sun/moon...
 1:5   (x6) "And there was evening, and there was morning"---dawn to dusk?
-(In their artificial world they *make* these things happen.)
-1:28  godspeak: mankind will have dominion over all the animals. *Yikes, twoish over nature.*
+1:28  mankind will have dominion over all the animals. *godspeak, twoish over nature.*
-2:2   audacious
+2			**Summary**: wife initiated (then, Christian today), the second group, generally ♀, resting, [binding], and...
+2:2   **receptive** on the seventh day they rested.
-3:1   serpent=Satan=head desperate=testosterone-y=organizer-of-flood; godly, stubborn, selfish
+3:1   serpent=Satan=head desperate==organizer-of-flood; godly, stubborn, selfish
 3:5   sexual-hormone need/selfishness\>sin\>divinity\
 3:9   naked=natural
 3:14  "Cursed are you...": A blessing (speaking opposites).
 It says here, "You are above other animals/desperates."